 Housing is available during the summer for students taking classes at George Mason however, summer housing does require a separate application and has its own fees in addition to summer tuition.
 For more information, please visit the Office of Housing and Residence Life website.

 My student is looking for off-campus housing.
-Are there any resources available to help him/her find housing?
+Are there any resources available to help them find housing?

-Off-Campus Student Programs and Services offers an Off-campus housing locator to help make the housing search process easier for students.
+Off-Campus Student Services offers an off-campus housing locator to help make the housing search process easier for students.
 In addition to helping students locate off-campus housing, the locator also offers a tool for students looking to find roommates.